ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 \subsection{Shape / Texture Bias}

 In contrast to humans, who generally use high-level visual cues for recognition, neural networks often rely on more brittle shortcut features~\citep{geirhos2020shortcut}.
 The study of shape-texture bias~\citep{geirhos2018imagenet} serves to highlight this phenomenon by examining model behavior on cue-conflict images, which contain a shape from one class superimposed with the texture from another (Fig. \ref{fig:cue_conflict}).
 Two key metrics are introduced to quantify this bias: the shape and the texture fractions.
-The shape fraction calculates the proportion of decisions leaning towards the class represented by the shape, while the texture fraction accounts for the proportion favoring the class represented by the texture.
+The shape fraction calculates the proportion of decisions leaning towards the class represented by the shape, while the texture fraction measures those for the texture class.
 These metrics reveal whether the classifier favors shape or texture when they conflict.

-The study in~\cite{geirhos2018imagenet} demonstrates that ConvNets have a strong bias towards texture, as opposed to shape, which differs from human behavior.
+The study in~\cite{geirhos2018imagenet} showed that ConvNets have a strong bias towards texture, as opposed to shape, which differs from humans.
 Subsequent work~\cite{naseer2021intriguing} concluded that ViT is less biased towards the texture than ConvNet by comparing the first generation of DeiT-S~\citep{touvron2021training} and ResNet-50.
-Notably, scaling large Transformer models has led to shape biases comparable to human level~\citep{dehghani2023scaling}.
+Remarkably, scaling large Transformer models has led to shape biases comparable to human level~\citep{dehghani2023scaling}.

 We evaluate shape-texture bias in our models using cue-conflict images and display the findings in Fig.~\ref{fig:shape_texture_bias}.
 Dashed lines represent average shape bias aggregated over all the categories.
-Individual markers on horizontal lines depict shape bias for the particular class represented with a logo on the y-axis.
+Individual markers on horizontal lines depict shape bias for the particular class, which is identified by a corresponding logo on the y-axis.
 The shape fraction is represented on the top x-axis of the diagrams, while the bottom x-axis indicates the texture fraction.